Epidermal naevus falls into the category of benign epidermal tumours.

-The scanning power view of epidermal naevus is of an epidermal proliferative process (Figure 1).
-Low power reveals hyperkeratosis and papillomatosis across the breadth of the specimen (Figures 2 and 3).
-Epidermal hyperplasia forms finger like projections with the intervening invaginations filled with hyperkeratotic material (Figure 4).
+The scanning power view of an epidermal naevus is of an epidermal proliferative process (Figure 1).
+Low power reveals hyperkeratosis and papillomatosis across the breadth of the specimen (Figures 2,3).
+Epidermal hyperplasia forms finger-like projections with the intervening invaginations filled with hyperkeratotic material (Figure 4).
 Frequently incidental fungal spore forms are seen.
-Extending below the projections into the dermis are anastamosing thickened cords of acanthotic epidermis (Figure 5).
+Extending below the projections into the dermis are anastomosing thickened cords of the acanthotic epidermis (Figure 5).
 Dermal collagen and telangiectatic vessels can be seen within the papillary projections (Figures 5 and 6).

-A variable inflammatory infiltrate may accompany the epidermal changes, more prominent in the inflammatory verrucous variant.
+A variable inflammatory infiltrates may accompany the epidermal changes, more prominent in the inflammatory verrucous variant.

 Histological variants of epidermal naevus

-A number of reported variants exist including acantholytic, porokeratotic, acanthosis nigricans like, Hailey-Hailey disease-like and verrucous.
+A number of reported variants exist including acantholytic, porokeratotic, acanthosis nigricans-like, Hailey-Hailey disease-like, and verrucous epidermal naevus.